iotaledger/integration-services/api/usage-ssi-bridge.md

 * The e-commerce site uses the Ecommerce-SSI Bridge to issue a proof of purchase credential to the user (this is saved to the user phone)
 * The user receives the good delivery and present the credential in the form af a QR code to the courier scanner
 * The courier acquires the credential and uses the Ecommerce-Bridge to verify its authenticity; the delivery is safely handled over to the right customer
-* (optionally) The user acquires the courier scanner credential (see above, use case 1) and uses the Ecommerce-SSI Bridge to verify that it belongs to an authorised dleivery company; the user (customer) knows the delivery is legit
+* (optionally) The user acquires the courier scanner credential (see above, use case 1) and uses the Ecommerce-SSI Bridge to verify that it belongs to an authorised dleivery organization; the user (customer) knows the delivery is legit

 _The two scenarios above become even more interesting in case of automated (i.e., drones) delivery.
 And when including also delivery identification._